 Command Function CHANGE PROCESS Modifies a Process in the TCQ.
 DELETE PROCESS Removes a nonexecuting Process from the TCQ.
 DELETE NETMAP Removes a node, LOGMODE, or LU from the network map.
 DELETE SECURITY [†] Removes a user record from the security file.
 DELETE TYPE [†] Removes a type record from the type file.
 DELETE USER [†] Removes a user record from the authorization file.
 DISPLAY LICENSE Displays current license key.
 DISPLAY LOGGING Displays or prints the settings for EMS and STATS, and the name of the collector process.
 DISPLAY SESSIONS Displays active and licensed session counts.
 FLUSH PROCESS Removes an executing Process from the TCQ.
-INSERT NETMAP ^{\dagger} Adds a node, LOGMODE, or LU to the network map.
+INSERT APIMGR [†] Adds an API manager, AMGR, to the network map, which enables connections to Sterling Control Center and the Browser User Inteface.
+INSERT NETMAP [†] Adds an adjacent node to the network map, which lets you add an API manager, LOGMODE, or LU to the network map using the other INSERT NETMAP commands.
 INSERT SECURITY [†] Adds a security record to the security file.
 INSERT TYPE [†] Adds a type record to the type file.
 INSERT USER [†] Adds a user record to the authorization file.
 LASTPNUMBER Determines the number of the last Process submitted in the current NDMCOM session.
 MODIFY [†] Runs Connect:Direct HP NonStop traces or modifies certain operational functions.
 RELATE NETMAP [†] Assigns specific LUs or AMGRs to an adjacent node record.

+Administrative commands

-SELECT NETMAP Displays or prints definitions of node, LOGMODE, and LU entries in the network map file.
+Command Function SELECT NETMAP Displays or prints definitions of API Manager, node, LOGMODE, and LU entries in the network map file.
 SELECT PROCESS Displays or prints information about a Process in the TCQ.
 SELECT SECURITY Displays or prints records in the security file.
-SELECT STATISTICS Displays or prints statistics in the statistics log.
+SELECT STATISTICS Displays or prints statistics, messages, license information, and /or commands in the statistics log.
 SELECT TYPE Displays or prints type records.
 SELECT USER Displays or prints user records in the authorization file.

-† Administrative commands

-Command Function STOP ALL † Stops Connect:Direct HP NonStop operation.
+STATUS Displays the status of nodes and LUs, Processes in the CALL and WAIT queues, and TCP listen ports.
+STOP ALL [†] Stops Connect:Direct HP NonStop operation.
 SUBMIT Submits a Process for execution.
 SUSPEND PROCESS Suspends an executing Process.
 UPDATE LICENSE Validates the license key in the LICENSE file and updates the active license.
 UPDATE LOGGING [†] Modifies settings for EMS, STATS, and COLLECTOR.
-UPDATE NETMAP † Alters a node, LOGMODE, or LU record in the network map.
+UPDATE NETMAP [†] Modifies settings for an API manager, node, LOGMODE, or LU record in the network map.
+UPDATE PARM [†] Alters operating parameters from the NDMINIT file.
+For more information on this command, see Connect:Direct HP NonStop Installation Guide .
 UPDATE SECURITY [†] Changes a security record in the security file.
 UPDATE STATISTICS [†] Dynamically changes the percentage setting, deletion criteria, and midnight housekeeping flag in the statistics facility (NDMSTDL).
-UPDATE TYPE † Changes a type record in the type file.
-UPDATE USER † Changes a user record in the authorization file. + Administration and a
+UPDATE TYPE [†] Changes a type record in the type file.
+UPDATE USER [†] Changes a user record in the authorization file.

-† Administrative commands
+Administrative commands